eventql/eventql/doc/internals/replication.md

           - Offer the segment S to replica R
             - If the offer was declined with SEGMENT_EXISTS, add R to the acked_servers list for S
-            - If the offer was declined with OVERLOADED or INVALID, abort and retry later
+            - If the offer was declined with OVERLOADED, INVALID or INFLIGHT abort and retry later
             - If the offer was declined with OUT_OF_ORDER, remove the replica R from the acknowledged_server list and restart replication
             - If the offer was accepted, add R to the acked_servers list